 Shoplifting might sound like a minor crime – slipping something into your pocket and walking away.
 However, under state law, shoplifting charges are a misdemeanor or even a felony, meaning not only might you have to pay fines and perform community service if convicted, but you may also have to serve jail time.
 The severity of the charges against you will depend on the value of items shoplifted and whether or not you have a previous criminal record.

-How does the law define shoplifting?
+How does the law define shoplifting in Washington State?

 Here in Washington, shoplifting falls under theft crimes.
 Specifically, shoplifting is the act of taking merchandise without the intent to pay for it.
 Merchandise can be small and inexpensive items that fit in a pocket or bag, like jewelry, or extremely large and valuable items, like home electronics.